 One of the most interesting projects I was involved with was designing a test fixture to troubleshoot circuit boards from portable plasma cutters.
 The most dangerous aspect was the power supply and chopper boards operated at 240 to 460 volts AC.

-That is featured on one of my YouTube videos and on my website is how to use a common light bulb in series with a power supply to keep from damaging circuit boards or other devices under test if something goes wrong.
+That is featured in one of my YouTube videos and on my website is how to use a common light bulb in series with a power supply to keep from damaging circuit boards or other devices under test if something goes wrong.

 A single bad transistor could short out and damage everything in the channel, so I had to devise a way back then to keep this damage from happening.

-While my main job today is contract security services I operate my website in order to give up-and-coming hobbyists and future engineers the inspiration to achieve on their own.
+While my main job today is contract security services, I operate my website in order to give up-and-coming hobbyists and future engineers the inspiration to achieve on their own.

 Tell us about your blog electronics projects for students.